Virtual Trackballs: An Interactive Taxonomy

 An example to show why this is the case: consider a rotation starting with a mouse click at the top of the screen that moves to the bottom of the screen.
 You could get there through a pure roll motion along the outside, or you could get there through a pure pitch motion top-to-bottom.
 If each of these were only a 180° rotation, the view at the bottom be different along the two paths.
 For path independence both of these must end up being the same view, and so doubling the angle to create a 360° rotation is necessary.

 Another nice property of the 360° double-angle rotation is that you can get from any view vector to any other in a single click.
+Unfortunately, the path independence constraint here means that there is not feely adjustable speed/precision.
+It is possible to make the rotation faster in 1x, 2x, 3x, etc multiples of 360°, but you cannot go slower.

 Sphere Control

 Github user MischaMegens2 raises the point that controlling roll when dragging along the outside edge is more intuitive without the double-angle rotation of Shoemake’s method, since the scene is then rotating 1:1 with the movement of the mouse.
-The tradeoff for this is the loss of the path independence property, and the reemergence of precession, but this could be useful in some situations.
-He dubs this “sphere” control.
+The tradeoff for this is the loss of the path independence property and the reemergence of precession.
+But this could be useful in some situations – he dubs this “sphere” control.

 Bell’s Trackball Control